Jubayer-Hossen/Jubayer-Hossen/README.md

 # 💫 About Me:
-🔭 Student at Independent University, Bangladesh<br>      Major: Computer Science and Engineering<br>      Minor: Robotics and Intelligent Machine<br>🧠 I'm especially interested in Artificial Intelligence, Autonomous Technologies, and Game development<br>💬 I'm always learning and looking for opportunities to grow and collaborate
+🔭 Student at Independent University, Bangladesh<br>      Major: Computer Science and Engineering<br>      Minor: Robotics and Intelligent Machine<br>🧠 I'm especially interested in Artificial Intelligence, Autonomous Technologies, and Game development<br>💭 I'm always learning and looking for opportunities to grow and collaborate

 ## 🌐 Socials: